-Arnold Rosner (born 8 November 1945, in New York City, New York) is an American composer of mostly stage, orchestral, chamber, choral, vocal, and piano works that have been performed throughout the Americas and in Europe.
+Arnold Rosner (8 November 1945, in New York, N.Y. - 8 November 2013, Brooklyn, N.Y.) was an American composer of mostly stage, orchestral, chamber, choral, vocal, and piano works that have been performed throughout the Americas and in Europe.

-He has earned numerous awards and grants from ASCAP, Meet the Composer and other organizations and is the subject of a doctoral thesis by Paul Vanderwerf at Northwestern University.
+He earned numerous awards and grants from ASCAP, Meet the Composer and other organizations and is the subject of a doctoral thesis by Paul Vanderwerf at Northwestern University.
 He served as assistant music director at WNYC from 1970–72.
-He taught at Brooklyn College, the College of Staten Island, the University of Western Ontario, and Wagner College and has taught at Kingsborough Community College since 1983.
+He taught at Brooklyn College, the College of Staten Island, the University of Western Ontario, and Wagner College and has taught at Kingsborough Community College beginning in 1983.

 Works for Winds

 - Lovely Joan: Rhapsody on an English Folk Song (1990)

 - Three Northern Sketches (2003)

 - Trinity (1988)

 - Duffie, Bruce.
 Bruce Duffie Interviews Arnold Rosner - Transcript of a 1995 radio interview by Bruce Duffie, WNIB-FM Chicago.